 - The Wow!
 Wow!
 Wubbzy! episode "Rush Hour" has the title character learning an important lesson in patience when he enters a Floaty Boats contest where he builds his boat too quickly and it falls apart.

 - The trope is heavily associated with the Japanese warlord-turned-shogun Tokugawa Ieyasu.
-He has been around since the era of Oda Nobunaga but played the long game, making himself the sidekick or vassal to either Nobunaga or his direct successor Toyotomi Hideyoshi, conceding several losses when he could've made big but temporary wins, making a slow but steady progress to amass power that when the two died (with their own big problems intact: Nobunaga made an enemy to a majority of Japan with his brutality, Hideyoshi ended up being more attuned to his megalomania and invaded Korea once he's done unifying the land), he's in the top position to claim Japan for his own and with a few strikes of luck, he eventually did so, creating two decades of peace for the nation with his dynasty at helm because he never really rushed in a bullheaded manner in the race to claim Japan.
+He has been around since the era of Oda Nobunaga but played the long game, making himself the sidekick or vassal to either Nobunaga or his direct successor Toyotomi Hideyoshi, conceding several losses when he could've made big but temporary wins, making a slow but steady progress to amass power that when the two died (with their own big problems intact: Nobunaga made an enemy out of a majority of Japan with his brutality, Hideyoshi ended up being more attuned to his megalomania and invaded Korea once he's done unifying the land, with disastrous results), he's in the top position to claim Japan as his own.
+With a few strokes of luck, he eventually did so, creating two centuries of peace for the nation with his dynasty at the helm because he never really rushed in a bullheaded manner in the race to claim Japan.